 - VRBO has 265,000+ properties in 100 countries.

 - See Portland Condos for a list of condos in the Pearl.

 - Best Portland Rentals has numerous multi-family building in Northwest District (Nob Hill) as well as one unit in Johns Landing.
 Address: PO Box 10559 Portland, OR 97296-0559.
 Telephone: (503) 274-4066 .

 - Park 19 The building opened in the summer of 2009 and they are located on NW 19th at Hoyt/Glisan.

-- Portland Pooch The website has a list of apartments (over 300) in the metro area that welcome pets.
-It also a resource for other pet related items such as hotels/motels that accept pets, boarding of pets, training, vets, etc.
+- Portland Pooch The website has a list of apartments (over 300) in the metro area that welcomes pets.
+It also a resource for other pet-related items such as hotels/motels that accept pets, boarding of pets, training, vets, etc.

 Search the Newspapers Online

 - OregonLive This sites is affiliated with The Oregonian (state’s largest newspaper).
 You can search for all types of rentals.